Good Friday, the Western Church and Armenia

 The trail is more than 5000 miles and covers nine states.
 Less than half has been designated as ‘historic’.

-It took four years (until 2008) for the Senate of the United States to render a general apology for ‘past, ill-conceived policies’ towards Indian tribes.
+It took until 2008 for the Senate of the United States to render a general apology for ‘past, ill-conceived policies’ towards Indian tribes.

 That is it.